Joubert SyndromeSymptoms, Doctors, Treatments, Advances & More

 Learn About Joubert Syndrome

-Joubert syndrome is a disorder that affects many parts of the body.
-The signs and symptoms of this condition vary among affected individuals, even among members of the same family.
+Joubert syndrome is a condition that affects the development of the brain.
+This condition can also impact many other parts of the body.
+The signs and symptoms seen in people with Joubert syndrome can vary, even among members of the same family.

-Sabrina Signorini practices in Pavia, Italy.
+Sabrina Signorini practices in Arezzo, Italy.
 Ms. Signorini is rated as an Elite expert by MediFind in the treatment of Joubert Syndrome.
 Her top areas of expertise are Joubert Syndrome, Septo-Optic Dysplasia, Spinocerebellar Ataxia Type 15, and Late-Onset Retinal Degeneration.

 Ruxandra Bachmann-Gagescu is a Medical Genetics specialist and a Pediatrics provider in Seattle, Washington.
 Dr. Bachmann-Gagescu is rated as an Elite provider by MediFind in the treatment of Joubert Syndrome.
 Her top areas of expertise are Joubert Syndrome, Microcephaly, Achalasia Microcephaly Syndrome, and Polydactyly.